leo-brewin/adm-bssn-numerical/README.md

 | `$HOME/local/adm-bssn/lib/` | Python libraries | `$PYTHONPATH` |
 | `$HOME/local/adm-bssn/tex/` | LaTeX files | `$TEXINPUTS` |

-You will need to add these directories to the indicated paths __before__ issuing the `make` command.
-If you wish to use other directories then you should first edit `INSTALL.sh` and also `hybrid-latex/INSTALL.sh`.
+The command `source SETPATHS` will __prepend__ the directories to the appropriate paths.
+This ensures that the newly installed files can be found when the subsequent `make` command is run.
+If you need to recover the original paths, just run `source OLDPATHS`.

+If you prefer to install the hybrid latex files in some other directory then you can run the command

+    $ source SETPATHS /full/path/to/dir/; make install

+where /full/path/to/dir/ is the full path to your prefered directory.
+The `bin`, `lib` and `tex` directories will be ceated underneath this directory.

 You can also compile and install these tools by hand.
 See the `INSTALL.txt` and `utilities/INSTALL.txt` for full details.

+## Uninstall

+The hybrid latex tools can be uninstalled by deleting the directory `$HOME/local/hybrid-latex/` (or the approrpriate directory if you chose a non-default installation).

 ## Tinkering with the codes